-What Attracts House Centipedes To Your Home
+What Attracts House Centipedes To Your Home?

 They’re small.
 They have lots and lots of legs.
 And they love getting into houses.
 They’re called house centipedes.
-But what attracts house centipedes to your home?
-If you’re dealing with these pests, you should know that before they got into your home, they were lured into your yard.
-Here are the main 3 things that attract house centipedes to your home:
+If you’re dealing with these pests, you should know what attracts them before they get into your home.

 1. Moisture